omrfrkcpr/react-shopping-cart/README.md

 ## LICENSE 🪪

 This repository is licensed under the GNU General Public License v3.0 License.
 See the GPL licence file for details.
+For more information please visit [GNU License](https://www.gnu.org/licenses/gpl-3.0.html)

 **<p align="center">&#9786; Happy Coding &#9997;</p>**